 📍 Location: You can see the Eternal Spring Shrine from the parking lot here, which is also where you can start the walk to the shrine after crossing a bridge and going into some tunnels.

 ⏰ Suggested duration: If you take the tunnel to the Eternal Spring Shrine, you’ll likely spend about 20 minutes walking and visiting it.
 If the tunnels are closed due to a landslide, you can spend 10 minutes looking at the surrounding area.

 🍀 My take: The shrine is great to admire both from far away and up close.
 Although the shrine is not as intricate as other Taiwanese temples I’ve seen, it’s still fun to walk through the tunnels leading up to it and see the waterfall.

 3. Walk the Buluowan Suspension Bridge

-Duration: You can expect to spend 20-30 minutes visiting and crossing the Buluowan Suspension Bridge.
+⏰ Suggested duration: You can expect to spend 20 to 30 minutes visiting and crossing the Buluowan Suspension Bridge.

 7 Other Things To Do in Taroko Gorge

 If you can spend an entire day or more at Taroko Gorge, here are 7 other things you can do there.

 Swallow Grotto is one of the narrowest parts of Taroko Gorge with amazingly sheer cliffs.
 While walking the short 0.7-mile Swallow Grotto Trail, you can see the marble cliffs that have little holes in them which are popular nesting spots for swallows.